Erikson's stages of psychosocial development: Love: intimacy vs. isolation (early adulthood, 18–45 years)

 The Intimacy versus Isolation conflict occurs following adolescence.
 At the start of this stage, identity versus role confusion is coming to an end, although it still lingers at the foundation of the stage.
+The stage doesn't always involve a romantic relationship but includes the strong bonds with others being formed.
 Young adults are still eager to blend their identities with those of their friends because they want to fit in.
 Erikson believes that people are sometimes isolated due to intimacy.
 People are afraid of rejections such as being turned down or their partners breaking up with them.
 Human beings are familiar with pain, and to some people, rejection is so painful that their egos cannot bear it.
 Erikson also argues that distantiation occurs with intimacy.
 Distantiation is the desire to isolate or destroy things that may be dangerous to one's own ideals or life.
 This can occur if a person has their intimate relationship invaded by outsiders.

 Once people have established their identities, they are ready to make long-term commitments to others.
 They become capable of forming intimate, reciprocal relationships (e.g. through close friendships or marriage) and willingly make the sacrifices and compromises that such relationships require.
 Those in more advanced stages of identity development are often associated with greater success pertaining to intimacy formation.
 If people cannot form these intimate relationships—perhaps because of their own needs—then a sense of isolation may result, thereby arousing feelings of darkness and angst.

+Erikson's documentation of his theory spends time considering intimacy between 2 people.
+The main conflict is whether an individual is willing to give themselves up to someone else.
+As suggested in the previous paragraphs, it seems that it could be very valuable for someone at this stage to let go of some of their fears in order to gain a solid relationship with another person.
+Erickson discusses the differences of his theory as compared to Freud's theory of psychosexual development.
+Freud tended to focus more on sexual gratification without deep personal relationships being involved.
+Erikson's proposal suggests that there is more to intimacy than sexual gratification.
+There is value in the deep bonds that can be shared between two people socially.
+Erikson, in his writing, does still discuss and see the value of sexual relations within a socially intimate relationship.